-- (1) In cases filed before January 1, 2002, which are on paper, if there is an appeal to the district court or other appellate court, the original pleadings will remain in the custody of the bankruptcy court, unless a bankruptcy judge has issued an order allowing the original case file to be forwarded to the district court.
-Pleadings in cases filed on or after January 1, 2002, are in electronic format, and electronic copies can be made and forwarded as necessary. - (2) In addition to the excerpts of the record required by LR 8009, the district court or other appellate court may require that a copy of pleadings from the court's official case/adversary file, as designated, be transmitted to the district court or other appellate court.
+(1) In addition to the excerpts of the record required by LR 8009, the district court may require that a copy of pleadings from the bankruptcy court's official case/adversary file, as designated, be transmitted to the district court.
 The clerk of the bankruptcy court will request copies from the party or parties designating the record on appeal.
-The copies must be tendered to the clerk in chronological order within thirty (30) days of the clerk's request or within a shorter time if ordered by the district court or other appellate court.
+The copies must be tendered to the clerk in chronological order in conformity with LR 9004(c) within thirty (30) days of the clerk's request or within a shorter time if ordered by the district court.
 When the clerk receives the copies, the clerk will tender a receipt for all items designated.
 If any party fails to give the clerk copies of designated items before the deadline, the clerk may make copies at the designating party's expense.